SleepyBat/Seigyoku/README.md

 Subtitle scripts for Lumpstud/Seigyoku releases.

 These may include updates from original releases for quality purposes.
-Any updates will be used for batching.
+Any updates will likely be used for batching.